Breastfeeding is good for both mother and baby.

 There are special situations where breastfeeding is recommended with caution or is not advised, such as for mothers with HIV/AIDS.

 At the beginning of life, human milk is best.
 The benefits for both mother and baby are greater the longer the cumulative duration of breastfeeding.

 – This is the conclusion of the Continuous Update Project Expert Panel

 In most countries, only a minority of mothers exclusively breastfeed their babies until four months, and an even smaller number until six months.
 A whole-of-government, whole-of-society approach is necessary to create environments for mothers that are conducive to breastfeeding their babies.

 A comprehensive package of policies is needed to promote, protect and support breastfeeding, including making all hospitals supportive of breastfeeding, providing counselling in health care settings, implementing maternity protection in the workplace, and regulating marketing of breastmilk substitutes.
 Policymakers are encouraged to frame specific goals and actions according to their national context.
-Find out more on policy action for cancer prevention.

 Our Recommendations work together as an overall way of living healthily to prevent cancer.